Some environmentalists say the tradition, which started in the 1960s, is outdated and disrespectful to wildlife.

 As co-chair of the parade (an annual occurrence in Chicago since the 1950s) he first turned part of the river green in 1962.
 100 pounds of the chemical was poured in, leaving it a neon shade for the entire week.
 It took a couple of years to perfect the ratio so it would only last for a day.

-Is it harmful to river wildlife?
+Is Chicago dying its river green harmful to local wildlife?

 The original dye was an oil-based fluorescein, also commonly used to detect leaks.
 Environmentalists successfully argued that it was ecotoxic and could be doing even more damage to the river, resulting in a switch to a powdered, vegetable-based dye from 1966.